raydot/nailing-the-coding-interview/chapters/01-preparing.md

 If it’s just you and a coding test and a clock then spend a moment thinking about how to maximize your time.
 The questions will be of different difficulties.
 Oftentimes you will not be able to answer all of the questions in the time given.
 Do you feel more comfortable answering several hard questions or a single easy one?
 If it’s a group exercise, would you like to spend more time talking or more time coding?

+> > 💡 **TIP**
-> [!TIP]
+>
-> Don’t stay silent during your interview!
+> > Don’t stay silent during your interview!
 It’s ok to ask questions of the interviewer.
 If you’re not sure what the question is asking, ask for a clarification.
 If you’re stuck, ask for a hint.
 If you’re not sure whether or not something is allowed, ask.
 Communicating your thoughts out loud gives the interviewer a chance to see how you reason through a problem, and how you respond to feedback.
 Speaking is not only allowed, it’s encouraged!

 ## What Interviewers Are Looking For